golemfactory/yagna/agent/provider/readme.md

 or set all parameters using parameters:

-`cargo run --bin ya-provider preset create --nointeractive --name sp-wasm --exeunit wasm-spider-monkey --price Duration=1.2 --price CPU=3.4 "Init price"=0.2`
+`cargo run --bin ya-provider preset create --nointeractive --preset-name wasm-offer --exeunit wasmtime --pricing linear --price Duration=1.2 --price CPU=3.4 "Init price"=0.2`

 If you don't specify any of price values, it will be defaulted to 0.0.